-- Negotiate the scope of work and costs with consultants and contractors who will work on the project.
+- Negotiating the scope of work and costs with consultants and contractors who will work on the project

-- Create contractor agreements defining scope of work, costs, and schedule.
+- Creating contractor agreements that define the scope of work, costs, and schedule

-- Monitor the project budget, and securing additional funding from the owner or sponsors when necessary.
+- Monitoring the project budget and securing additional funding from the owner or sponsors when necessary

-- Work with government departments, like the Department of Transportation to get permits and meet project deadlines.
+- Working with government departments, like the Department of Transportation, to get permits and meet project deadline